Kyslik/laravel-filterable/README.md

 }
 ```

-Secondly we will have to add a [local scope](https://laravel.com/docs/5.5/eloquent#local-scopes) to our user model:
+Secondly, we will have to add a [local scope](https://laravel.com/docs/5.5/eloquent#local-scopes) to our user model:

 ```php
 class User extends Model